adlnet/xAPI-Spec/xAPI.md

     certificate as defined in JWS.
 * Clients MUST NOT assume a signature is valid simply because an LRS has accepted it.

-##### Details

-Signed Statements include a JSON web signature (JWS) as an attachment.
-This allows the original serialization of the Statement to be included along with the signature.
-For interoperability, the "RSA + SHA" series of JWS algorithms have been selected, and for discoverability of the signer X.509 certificates SHOULD be used.

-See <a href="#AppendixF">Appendix F: Example Signed Statement</a> for an example.

 __Note:__ The step of validating against the included X.509 certificate is intended as a way to catch mistakes in the signature, not as a security measure.
-Clients MUST NOT assume a signature is valid simply because an LRS has accepted it.
 The steps to authenticate a signed Statement will vary based on the degree of certainty required and are outside the scope of this specification.

+##### Example
+See <a href="#AppendixF">Appendix F: Example Signed Statement</a> for an example.

 <a name="misctypes"/>